Element1/Element-Web-Examples/element-web-ekyc/README.md

 1. The HASHTOKEN string will appear in the token field.

 # Link Address
-The URL link consists of multiple fields, including the transaction Id, user Id, CLIENTID, TIMESTAMP and HASHTOKEN, e.g., https://web_ekyc_server/package/page/liveness_check.html?txnId=txn001&userId=user001&CLIENTID=100&TIMESTAMP=1610981479694&HASHTOKEN=MaKF6qwYwRc3qRPIBvHQx5zRLfl5IQ8J74SoYWwF4MQ=&apiKey=dkhqOVlvWGt1T1YxV1p3R2pxeVhReVJUUElvaThpbHVpdmZvRnBVUDhkaERtUEZx&action=[enroll/auth]&apiURL=[fm server], where web_ekyc_server is the host server address, package is the application name, and fm_server is the application-specific backend server provisioned by Element respectively.
+The URL link consists of multiple fields, including the transaction Id, user Id, CLIENTID, TIMESTAMP and HASHTOKEN, e.g., [https://web_ekyc_server/package/page/liveness_check.html?txnId=txn001&userId=user001&CLIENTID=100&TIMESTAMP=1610981479694&HASHTOKEN=MaKF6qwYwRc3qRPIBvHQx5zRLfl5IQ8J74SoYWwF4MQ=&apiKey=dkhqOVlvWGt1T1YxV1p3R2pxeVhReVJUUElvaThpbHVpdmZvRnBVUDhkaERtUEZx&action=(enroll/auth)&apiURL=fm server](https://web_ekyc_server/package/page/liveness_check.html), where web_ekyc_server is the host server address, package is the application name, and fm_server is the application-specific backend server provisioned by Element respectively.

 In the above URL, both txnId and userId parameters are required to index each transaction.
-These Id parameters will be used for troubleshooting and support purposes.
+These Id parameters will be needed for troubleshooting and support purposes.

-The CLIENTID, TIMESTAMP and HASHTOKEN are all mandatory to ensure security.
+The CLIENTID, TIMESTAMP and HASHTOKEN parameters are all mandatory to ensure security.

 If the above parameter strings contain any special characters please make sure they are URL-encoded.